 There are going to be tough battles in your daughter’s life as Satan seeks to lie to her, and God wants her to know and believe Truth.
 I want to help you and your daughter win the war, so you can experience the abundant life that Jesus came to give both of you.
 You cannot choose whether your daughter will embrace God’s Word, but you can plant seeds in her so she is rooted in Truth.

 This blog is an excerpt from A Mom’s Guide to Lies Girls Believe by Dannah Gresh, a companion book to the newest book in the series edited by Nancy DeMoss Wolgemuth.
 Get a copy today and start helping your daughter learn to control her emotions, rather than having them control her.
-Then, join me and my friend Chizzy Anderson in March for a 6-week mother-daughter Bible Study using the books!
-Register before February 17th, and your daughter will receive a free “I Choose Truth” T-shirt.
+Then, Check out the recorded version of our 6-week online Bible study for tween girls and their moms using Lies Girls Believe.